 AFCI: The Basics

-We rely on our homes to keep us safe and part of home safety is protection against accidents, such as electrical fires.
-As noted, AFCIs can help prevent these unfortunate fires, but as homeowners, we need to understand how and why they work so efficiently.
+We rely on our homes for safety, including protection against accidents, such as electrical fires.
+As noted, AFCIs help prevent these unfortunate fires.
+However, homeowners should understand how and why they work so efficiently.

 What is an arc-fault?